All guides

 Oppt Score = Importance + max(Importance - Satisfaction, 0)

-Simply put, you would want to identify for areas that yield higher importance scores than satisfaction, meaning potential opportunity areas.
+Simply put, you would want to identify areas that yield higher importance scores than satisfaction, meaning potential opportunity areas.

 The results are translated into opportunity scores that can be graphically visualized in a graph.
 Lay each item onto the graph to identify which areas are underserved.

-2. Kano model
+2. Kano Model

 The Kano Model can be a valuable tool for prioritizing JTBD by categorizing and understanding customer needs and preferences.
 This model helps your business distinguish between different types of customer requirements and their impact on customer satisfaction.